HAIDAR PASHA MEMORIAL

 The Haidar Pasha Memorial is within the boundaries of the Haidar Pasha Cemetery

-Haidar Pasha is a suburb of Istanbul between Scutari (Uskudar) and Kadikoy on the Asiatic side of the Bosphorous.
-The cemetery is on high ground behind the Haida Pasha pier head and railway station.
+Haidar Pasha is a suburb of Istanbul between Scutari (Uskudar) and Kadikoy on the Asiatic side of the Bosphoros.
+The cemetery is on high ground behind the Haidar Pasha pier head and railway station.

-By ferry from the Golden Horn, Istanbul: Take the ferry from Karakoy, near the Galata Bridge, to Haidar Pasha pier head and railway station.
-Go around to the right (south) side of the main station building and follow the road east approximately 400 metres.
-Close to the mosque with twin minarets there are steps up to the Kadikoy Rimtimi Cad Road.
-Turn left (northwards) along this road (passing over the railway lines) and continue for approximately 700 metres and then at the traffic lights turn left down towards the main entrance to the cemetery which is accessed by a large path to the right hand side as you face the military hospital main gate.
+By ferry from the Golden Horn, Istanbul: Take the ferry from Karakoy, near the Galata Bridge, to Haidar Pasha pier head and railway station, which is about 300 yards further from the old railway station.
+Turn left through the bus station in the direction of the mosque with twin minarets.
+With the mosque to your left, you will see on your right steps up to the Kadikoy Rihtimi Cad Road.
+Turn left (northwards) along this road (passing over the railway lines) and continue for approximately 700 metres and then at the traffic lights turn left down towards the main entrance to the cemetery which is accessed by a large path to the right hand side as you face the military hospital gate.

 Soldiers are usually present at the entrance of the hospital in order to check all vehicles entering the military area.